bevacqua/dominus/README.md

 ## Instance Methods

 Once you've gotten yourself a `Dominus` collection, there's a few more methods you'll get access to.
 I'll denote array instances as `a`, where possible.

+_First off, there's the selection methods._

+## Selection API

+These methods let you search the DOM for the nodes that you want to manipulate.

 ### `a.find(selector)`